LennoxSears/dulaan-backend/API_DOCUMENTATION.md

 ## Overview

-The backend provides four main API endpoints:
+The backend provides four main API endpoints and a WebRTC signaling server:

+### Firebase Cloud Functions APIs:
 1. **Speech-to-Text API** - Convert audio to text using Google Cloud Speech-to-Text
 2. **Speech-to-Text with LLM API** - Convert audio to text and process with Google Gemini LLM
 3. **User Data Storage API** - Store user information and device fingerprints
 4. **User Consent API** - Store and manage user consent preferences

+### Google App Engine Services:
+5. **PeerJS Server** - WebRTC signaling server for peer-to-peer communication

 All endpoints are deployed to the `europe-west1` region and support CORS for web applications.